-Default Value: NULL
+Default Value: 0 (zero)

-Valid Values: A sequence of numerical value ranges and/or single numerical values, separated by commas, for example: 6100-6200, 7100-7200, 7323 cdn-cabq-timeout
+Valid Values: A sequence of numerical value ranges and/or single numerical values, separated by commas, for example: 6100-6200, 7100-7200, 7323 Changes Take Effect: Immediately

-Specifies the CallPilot DNs (DNs of type Extension and ACD Position) involved in transfers; that is, transfers either from, or to, DNs controlled by T-Server
+Specifies the CallPilot DNs (DNs of type Extension and ACD Position) involved in transfers; that is, transfers either from, or to, DNs controlled by T-Server.

-- This option must be properly configured to support calls involving CallPilot DNs in order to prevent possible stuck calls. - The CallPilot DNs must not be configured as DN configuration objects in Configuration Manager.
+Note: • This option must be properly configured to support calls involving CallPilot DNs in order to prevent possible stuck calls.

+• The CallPilot DNs must not be configured as DN configuration objects in Configuration Manager.